Byzantine–Sasanian War of 602–628: Historiography

 The 10th-century Armenian History of the House of Artsrunik by Thomas Artsruni probably have similar sources to the ones that the compiler of Sebeos used.
 Movses Kaghankatvatsi wrote the History of Aluank in the 10th century and has material from unidentified sources on the 620s.
 Howard-Johnston considered the histories of Movses and Sebeos as "the most important of extant non-Muslim sources".

 The Quran also provides some detail on the matter.
 The Ar-Rum surah tells how news of the ongoing war reached Mecca, with Muhammad and the early Muslims siding with the monotheistic Greeks while the non-Muslim Meccans sided with the non-monotheist Persians, each side regarding the victories of their favorites as proof of their own religious stance.
+In the Qur'anic exegesis, the Muslims are reported to have celebrated the victory of the Romans over the Persians either on the day of the battle of Badr in 624 or on the day of the treaty of Hudaybiyyah in 628.
+Abu Bakr won his bet with Ubayy ibn Khalaf, who had been slain in Badr, and took his rewards from his descendants then gave it in charity.

 The Byzantine hagiographies (lives of saints) of Saints Theodore of Sykeon and Anastasios the Persian have proven to be helpful in understanding the era of the war.
 The Life of George of Khozeba gives an idea of the panic at the time of the Siege of Jerusalem.
 However, there are some doubts as to whether hagiographic texts may be corrupted from 8th or 9th century interpolations.
 Numismatics, the study of coins, has proven useful to dating.
 Sigillography, the study of seals, is also used for dating.
 Art and other archaeological findings are also of some use.
 Epigraphic sources or inscriptions are of limited use.
 Luttwak called Maurice's Strategikon the "most complete Byzantine field manual"; it provides valuable insight into the military thinking and practices of the time.